SMBS-GitMaster/python-crash-course/basics/S7/index.md

 ## Conclusion

 Asyncio is a powerful library that allows you to write asynchronous code in Python, using the async/await syntax.
 By defining coroutines and using the asyncio event loop, you can write code that performs I/O-bound operations concurrently, without blocking the main thread of execution.
 Asyncio is a great tool for writing high-performance applications that need to perform many tasks concurrently, and can help you write more efficient and scalable code.

+## Assignments

+Since this is the last session, the assignment is in the Assignment folder.